Un/natural Field Recordings//Natural Overdubs: Workshop

 Un/natural Field Recordings//Natural Overdubs Workshop is based on the project Un/natural Fields, in which William “Bilwa” Costa records man-made, digital, analogue, and mechanical sounds, as well as many other incidental sounds, which make up a city’s soundscape on metros and other indoor and outside public spaces.
 These recordings are arranged in sound palettes which, combined with sine-tones, are used for experimental sound compositions, installations, and live performances.

-Employing techniques associated with Musique Concrète, electronic music, and sound phenomena; including: multi-track phasing, oscillation, binaural beating, panning, cancellation, etc., this project uses no plug-in effects.
+Employing techniques associated with Musique Concrète, generative electronic music, and auditory illusion; including: multi-track phasing, oscillation, binaural beating, panning, cancellation, etc., this project uses no plug-in effects.
 His palettes are comprised of sounds from many cities including: Istanbul, Mexico City, Shanghai, Beijing, Tokyo, NY, Berlin,Vienna, Prague, Kaunas, Riga, etc.

 Un/natural Field Recordings are audio recordings comprised of man-made, digital, analogue, and mechanical sounds, as well as many other incidental sounds, which make up a city’s soundscape in public spaces.
 This process can be done systematically, intentionally, or at random; using various quality levels of recording devices.